codr7/cidk/README.md

 ```

 #### do-env expr
-Evaluates expression in separate environment.
+Evaluates expression in new environment.

 #### do-stack expr
-Evaluates expression on a fresh stack.
+Evaluates expression on new stack.

 #### dump val+
-Dumps values to stderr.
+Dumps values to `stderr`.

 #### push val+
 Pushes values on stack.